 Windows 11/10 has a Memory Diagnostic Tool that you can use to check for possible memory problems, including testing the Random Access Memory (RAM) on your computer.
 The tool helps you figure out bad memory, memory issues, and usually takes 20 minutes to complete.

-If Windows 7 or Vista detects a possible memory problem, you will receive a notification.
+If Windows 11/10/8/7/Vista detects a possible memory problem, you will receive a notification.
 Click the notification to open it.
-If you wish to run this Windows Memory Diagnostics Tool on demand, open Control Panel and type ‘memory‘ in the search bar.
+If you wish to run Windows Memory Diagnostics Tool on-demand, do the following:

+- Open Control Panel and type ‘memory‘ in the search bar.
 Click on ‘Diagnose computer memory problems’ to open it.

-Choose between two options for when to run the Memory Diagnostics Tool.
+- Choose between two options for when to run the Memory Diagnostics Tool.

 If you choose to restart your computer and run the tool immediately, make sure that you save your work and close all of your running programs.
 The Memory Diagnostics Tool will run automatically when you restart Windows.

 Advanced options for running the Memory Diagnostics Tool:

 For most users, letting the Memory Diagnostics Tool run automatically is the recommended option.
 However, advanced users might want to adjust the tool’s settings.
 When the Memory Diagnostics Tool starts, press F1.